fkapsahili/datavislab/MusicData/README.md

 The data on musicians, bands, and albums is sourced from the music database operated by Metason for their ArtistInfo application.
 Metason ([www.metason.net](https://www.metason.net)) is run by the author as a private project.

 ArtistInfo is available as App for iOS and macOS as well as a Web front-end at [music.metason.net](https://music.metason.net).
-The data for albums and artists is accessible via Web (see URLs below).
-More details on individual data records can be accesssed via the corresponding `ìd` or via Universal URL.
+Detailed information for albums and artists is accessible as Web page via Universal URL (see samples below).

 ### Artists